Complete Guide to Door Phones: What They Are & How They Work

 Video door phone systems operate with video calling, allowing tenants to see who’s at the door before opening it for them.
 The in-unit doorbell phone includes a screen to display video footage of visitors.

-Modern video doorbell phone systems operate on VoIP and SIP to transfer both audio and video data over the internet between visitors and tenants.
+Modern video doorbell phone systems operate on VoIP and SIP to transfer audio and video data over the internet between visitors and tenants.

 Wireless video doorbell phone systems may or may not include a physical, in-unit phone.
 While some do, the best systems replace in-unit hardware with tenants’ own smartphones.
 As a result, these IP video doorbell phone systems come with a mobile app that tenants can download on their smartphones, enabling them to answer visitor calls and remotely open the door from their phones.